 30 Nov Transcript: Elon Musk’s Autopilot 2.0 Conference Call

-I thought it would be very beneficial to have a text version of this conversation at hand with some visuals along the audio/video in understanding your next Tesla vehicle & it’s features.
+I thought it would be very beneficial to have a text version of this conversation at hand with some visuals along the audio/video in understanding your next Tesla vehicle and its features.
 You can scroll to the end of the transcript to listen to the audio version of the conference call.

 Elon Musk: Basic news is that all cars exiting the factory have hardware necessary for Level 5 Autonomy so that’s in terms of Cameras, Compute Power, it’s in every car we make on the order 2,000 cars a week are shipping now with Level 5 literally meaning hardware capable of full self-driving for driver-less capability.